Dua for Marriage: Islamic Prayers for Love and Nikah.

 2. “My Lord, help us fulfill each other’s rights and be merciful toward each other’s shortcomings.”

-3. “Allah, protect our marriage from shaytan’s whispers and worldly pressures that may weaken our union.”
+3. “Allah, protect our marriage from Shaytan’s whispers and worldly pressures that may weaken our union.”

 4. “O Most Merciful, make our home a place of peace where Your remembrance is constant.”